It’s “Connect with Self” Week at Heartspoken.com.

-Pauley thought she already knew herself, but encouraged by her sister, she took the online Strengths Finder test (a code to take the test is available if you buy Strengths Finder 2.0 by Tom Rath or you can purchase a code).
+Pauley thought she already knew herself, but encouraged by her sister, she took the online Strengths Finder test (a code to take the test is available if you buy Strengths Finder 2.0 by Tom Rath).
 She got her results: “a list of five very strengthy-sounding words” that didn’t seem to describe herself at all.
 Her husband and sister, however, thought the results were right on target.
 Pauley had to consider tossing out some old self-images that were no longer accurate.
 She found this uncomfortable at first, but ultimately empowering.

 Follow your own advice, Elizabeth!